Last Updated on

 For example, if you start the quarter with 1,000 customers and end with 900, having added 100 new customers in that time, your retention rate is (900–100)/1000 = 80%.

-Many e-commerce brands also track Repeat Purchase Rate - the percentage of customers who make more than one purchase.
-This serves as a proxy for retention in non-subscription businesses.
+Many ecommerce brands also track Repeat Purchase Rate - the percentage of customers who make more than one purchase.
+This is often an easier way to track retention for non-subscription businesses.

-Average retention rates in e-commerce tend to be lower than in some other industries.
-Industry benchmarks show typical e-commerce retention around 30%, meaning only about 3 in 10 customers return to buy again within the measured period.
+Average retention rates in ecommerce are typically lower than other industries.
+Industry benchmarks are around 30%, meaning only about 3 in 10 customers return to buy again within the measured period.

 Retention varies widely by vertical:

-The link between retention and customer lifetime value is direct - higher retention causes higher LTV.
-Industry analyses show that after a first purchase, there's roughly only a 27% chance a customer will return.
-However, once they make a third purchase, the chance of another jumps to 54%.
+Studies show that after one purchase, there's only a 27% chance a customer will return.
+But once they make a third purchase, the chance of another jumps to 54%.

-This underlines the importance of that initial retention loop: getting a second and third purchase dramatically increases a customer's long-term value.
+This shows the importance of the initial retention loop: getting a second and third purchase dramatically increases a customer's long-term value to the business.

-E-commerce apps have become a strategic tool for improving retention, serving as a dedicated channel to engage customers post-purchase.
+Mobile apps are a strong tool for improving retention, as a dedicated channel to engage customers post-purchase.

 Direct Communication via Push Notifications

-Apps enable push notifications which is a powerful way to stay in touch with customers in real time.
+Apps enable push notifications - a powerful way to stay in touch with customers in real time.
 You can send useful, timely nudges such as:

-When used thoughtfully, push notifications significantly increase repeat visits and purchases.
+Push notifications have the potential to significantly increase repeat visits and purchases.
 The key is relevance and timing.

 Many successful brands use push as a retention lever.
 For example, Gymshark's shopping app sends alerts for exclusive "app-only" product drops, tapping into customers' fear of missing out and driving repeat traffic.